Silverbelly/SE-Bootcamp-Project3/README.md

 ##### Overview

-This is the second project that is part of the UTA Software Engineering Bootcamp, February 2025 cohort, of which I am a part.
+This is the third project that is part of the UTA Software Engineering Bootcamp, February 2025 cohort, of which I am a part.
 The purpose of this web application is to manage a list of to-do items.
 Items can be added, edited, and/or deleted from the list.
 A contact form is included for users to leave feedback.